lathoub/Arduino-AppleMIDI-Library/README.md

 * Adafruit Feather M0 WiFi - ATSAMD21 + ATWINC1500

 ## Memory usage
-Out of the box, this library has been setup to use a minimum amount of memory.
-Extended callbacks are not enabled by default, and can be anabled by USE_EXT_CALLBACKS (and
-LATENCY_CALCULATION).
-See the callback examamples.

 This library is not using any dynamic memory allocation methods - all buffers have a fixed size, set in the `AppleMIDI_Settings.h` file, avoiding potential memory leaks and memory fragmentation.

 The minimum buffer size (`MaxBufferSize`) should be set to 64 bytes (also the default).
 Setting it to a higher value will make sending larger SysEx messages more efficiant (large SysEx messages are chopped in pieces, the larger the buffer, the less pieces needed), at the price of a bigger memory footprint.